-Most cruises that start in the states are extremely accommodating to wheelchair users while at the same time offer you international views.
-For example, Cory Lee, talks about how accessible Alaskan Cruise is in a blog post.
+Most cruises that start in the states are extremely accommodating to wheelchair users, while at the same time offer you international views.
+For example, Cory Lee, talks about how accessible Alaskan Cruise was for him in a blog post.
 Just like when booking a hotel, make sure your room is up to ADA standards (and more, if possible), like a cabin with wide doorways, large spaces in common areas, and accommodating bathrooms/showers.
 The perks of doing a cruise includes having many options of ship sizes and dock destinations to choose from.
 Cruises aren’t only physically accessible, but also have helpful staff and doctors that are there to care of any complications.

 Participate in a buddymoon.

 The practice of enjoying a honeymoon with another honeymoon couple is nothing new.
 It’s actually pretty common to invite a new married couple to join in at the end of the honeymoon.
 However, it may be a bit more challenging to find another bride in a wheelchair to join in on a honeymoon, but not impossible.
 Social media is a great way to reach out to people, or even wheelchair accessible travel agencies or bloggers, like Sylvia at Spin The Globe/Travel or Cory Lee of Curb Free.
 You never know what advice these people may have.
-And even if a place seems to be inaccessible (I’ve visited Russia and Egypt, and know how inaccessible those places are), but someone will know a way around it, like St. Petersburg, Russia via Cory’s blog.
+And even if a place seems to be inaccessible (I’ve visited Russia and Egypt, and know how inaccessible those places are), someone will know a way around it, like St. Petersburg, Russia via Cory’s blog.